 Is the salary negotiable?

 Only ask this once you actually have the job offer!
-Assuming you’ve been given an offer, it never hurts to ask.
 Remember, it’s a lot easier to negotiate salary before starting than to wait and negotiate later.
 It’s difficult – if not impossible – to go back and negotiate once you’ve already accepted the offer.
 You’re likely to be able to acquire raises, which may not be as significant as starting out at a higher salary point.

-While some companies are willing to negotiate, others have salaries set in stone, so be sure to take cues from your hiring manager.
-When negotiating, make sure you have reasonable expectations so that you don’t turn your employer off to any negotiations whatsoever.
+While some companies are willing to negotiate, others have salaries set in stone.
+With that, be sure to take cues from your hiring manager.
+When negotiating, set reasonable expectations so that you don’t turn your employer off to any negotiations whatsoever.